-My favorite things web-related include clean, sophisticated sites; unobtrusive, gracefully degrading implementations; progressively enhanced designs; well-formatted, semantical code; strict standards compliance; separation of structure, presentation, and behavior; as well as simplicity, usability, accessibility, et al. I am also especially fond of WordPress, which powers the site and is continually modified and tweaked to suit my diabolical development purposes.
-I even co-authored a book about it.
+My favorite things web-related include clean, sophisticated sites; unobtrusive, gracefully degrading implementations; progressively enhanced designs; well-formatted, semantical code; strict standards compliance; separation of structure, presentation, and behavior; focus on simplicity, usability, accessibility; optimized performance; data privacy and of course bulletproof security.

 - Perishable Press

 - Perishable Press serves to define and highlight ideas, consolidate and integrate projects, and organize and express the myriad happenings unfolding throughout my vast creative empire.
+You are here.

-- Digging into WordPress
+- Digging Into WordPress

-- Co-author Chris Coyier and I help you get the most out of WordPress with our book, Digging into WordPress, and its official companion site, digwp.com.
+- Co-author Chris Coyier and I help you get the most out of WordPress with our book, Digging Into WordPress, and its official companion site, DigWP.com.
 This project began late 2008 and has helped many people take their WordPress skills to the next level.
 And it’s a lot of fun too ;)